 10. Be Positive

-You need to realize that there are many things in life and the world.
-Magazines and the TV, they’re telling you all these things.
+You must realize that there are many things in life and the world.
+Magazines and the TV they’re telling you all these things.
 But that doesn’t mean it’s true.
-It’d be like me telling you that this shirt is white, and you believe it because I told you so.
+It’d be like telling you that this shirt is white, and you believe it because I told you so.

 You need to guard your heart and trust that you are amazing.
 You deserve it.
 You are awesome.
 Think about that and begin to develop yourself as a person.
 Because whoever you are, the type of person you are is the type of person you’ll attract.